Learning General Representation of 12-Lead Electrocardiogram with a Joint-Embedding Predictive Architecture: Ablation Study

 \subsection{Masking Ratio}

 Table \ref{tab7:masking_strategy} presents the performance of ECG-JEPA in linear evaluation with different masking ratios and strategies.
 The results indicate that the model benefits from a high masking ratio.
 Notably, multi-block masking is advantageous for linear evaluation, while random masking is more effective for fine-tuning, as indicated in Table \ref{tab4:multiclass finetune}.
-Although random masking with a ratio of (0.7, 0.8) achieves better performance in the PTB-XL multi-label task, a masking ratio of (0.6, 0.7) performs better in other tasks.
-Therefore, we chose the latter for our main experiments.
+Although random masking with a ratio of (0.7, 0.8) showed slightly better performance in the \textit{PTB-XL} multi-label task, this was observed in a later ablation study conducted after the main experiments had already adopted a (0.6, 0.7) ratio for consistency across tasks.